alxhotel/angular-openvidu/README.md

 ### Demo

-In this demo you will see an implementation of `angular-openvidu` where you can test ALL the features included in this component.
+In this demo you will see a use case of `angular-openvidu`, where you can test ALL the features included in this component.

 Follow the instructions from the [app's README](https://github.com/alxhotel/angular-openvidu-demo) to test it out.